VeloxDB/VeloxDB/Doc/articles/guide/getting_started.md

 [!code-csharp[Main](../../../Samples/GetStarted/VlxClient/IBlogApi.cs)]

-The interface must be marked with the <xref:Velox.Protocol.DbAPIAttribute>.
+The interface must be marked with the <xref:VeloxDB.Protocol.DbAPIAttribute>.
 Note the name parameter, as it specifies the name of the database API we target with this interface.
 Default name for a database API is the full .NET name of the API class.
 Then we specify all operations we have defined on the server.
 Note that operations omit ObjectModel argument here.
 ObjectModel is injected server side and is not needed (or available) client side.
-Each operation is marked with the <xref:Velox.Protocol.DbAPIOperationAttribute>.
+Each operation is marked with the <xref:VeloxDB.Protocol.DbAPIOperationAttribute>.

 #### Create main method